kjs104901/torchat3/document/tcpProtocol.md

 Last of the message are arguments.

-If arguments have new line(0x0A) or space(0x20), they must be escaped.
+If arguments have posiblity of having new line(0x0A) or space(0x20), they must be escaped.

 ```
 (0x5C) -> (0x5C)(0x2F): \/